Graham · Glen Coe & Lochaber

 Glas Bheinn — common questions

-- Glas Bheinn is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 12km with 476m of ascent and takes most walkers 3-5 hours.
-Terrain: Tussock grass and bog mosses dominate the approach, with deer fence crossings near 200m.
+- On the OutdoorSCOT scale, Glas Bheinn comes in at 3/5 — moderately challenging.
+Expect roughly 12km and 476m of ascent on the usual route — 3-5 hours for most parties.
+Underfoot: Tussock grass and bog mosses dominate the approach, with deer fence crossings near 200m.

 - Where do I park for Glas Bheinn?